EUCANCan/oncoliner/tools/pipeline_designer/README.md

     --max-combinations 5
 ```

-The `input` folder must have the following structure:
+The `input` folder has the following structure:
 ```
 input
 ├── truth